 Representatives from County Fair voiced concerns that an airport adjacent to the Fisantekop laying farm would significantly impact their operations.
-Current operations account for some 38% of our client's total laying stock in the Western Cape.
-County Fair has a permanent workforce of 79 people drawn from Fisantekraal, working or servicing the four farms, Quarryside, Wheatlands, Fisantekop and Vergelee.
+Current operations account for about 38% of County Fair's total laying stock in the Western Cape.
+The permanent workforce of 79 people is drawn from Fisantekraal, working or servicing the four farms, Quarryside, Wheatlands, Fisantekop and Vergelee.
+These employees are at risk of losing their jobs if operations have to be relocated.
 They are also concerned about light and noise pollution, which would seriously impact the laying stock.
 The laying stock is susceptible to disease and infection, and isolated and remote areas (such as Fisantekop) were chosen to develop the laying operations to minimise the risk of diseases.